eMC - trusted, up to date and comprehensive information about medicines

 No formal interaction studies have been performed.

-For the adjunctive use of verteporfin photodynamic therapy (PDT) and Lucentis in wet AMD, see section 5.1.
+For the adjunctive use of verteporfin photodynamic therapy (PDT) and Lucentis in wet AMD and PM, see section 5.1.

 For the adjunctive use of laser photocoagulation and Lucentis in DME and BRVO, see sections 4.2 and 5.1.